-This two-year, part-time undergraduate course is designed for adult students with little or no previous experience of academic Archaeology.
-This includes those who are new to Archaeology and those who may have some practical experience, and/or have completed online or evening classes, but would now like to pursue a study-based subject qualification.
+This two-year, part-time undergraduate course is designed for adult students with little or no previous experience of academic archaeology.
+This includes those who are new to archaeology and those who may have some practical experience, and/or have completed online or evening classes, but would now like to pursue a study-based subject qualification.
 We aim to demonstrate the development and richness of archaeology and introduce how archaeologists work today.
 We explore people and societies from the past using evidence from Britain, other parts of Europe, and the wider world.
 In addition to following the programme of taught seminars and practicals, you can specialise in a chosen area or theme by doing an extended project.

-The course takes place over two academic years (running from October to August each year), and content is taught at a level equivalent to the first year of an undergraduate degree.
-You will have evening teaching sessions every other week during term time.
-Saturday field trips, fieldwork and workshops are woven through both years, while each year also focuses broadly on Prehistory in the first term, later Prehistory and the Roman period in the second term, and post-Roman and Medieval archaeology in the third term.
+The course takes place over two academic years (usually running from October to August each year), and content is taught at a level equivalent to the first year of an undergraduate degree.
+You will typically have evening teaching sessions every other week during term time.
+Saturday field trips, fieldwork and workshops are woven through both years.
+Each year also focuses broadly on Prehistory in the first term, later Prehistory and the Roman period in the second term, and post-Roman and Medieval archaeology in the third term.

-At the end of the first year there is a one-week programme of practical fieldwork.
+During the first year, usually in the summer, there is a one-week programme of practical fieldwork.
 Written work continues until August in year one and in year two.